otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 > Note: If you want to format other file types, you can add more entries.
 For example, `"*.{js,json}": "prettier --write"`.

-In the root directory, create a file named `.prettierignore`.
+In the `backend` directory, create a file named `.prettierignore`.
 This file specifies files and directories that should be ignored by Prettier:

 ```bash
 node_modules